NitikaNahata/Marketing_Campaign/README.md

 Key Features
 -1)Data loading and preprocessing
-2)Exploratory data analysis
+-2)Exploratory data analysis
-3)Statistical analysis of A/B test results
+-3)Statistical analysis of A/B test results
-4)Visualization of key metrics and trends
+-4)Visualization of key metrics and trends

 Dependencies
-The project relies on the following Python libraries: pandas numpy matplotlib seaborn
+The project relies on the following Python libraries:
+-pandas
+-numpy
+-matplotlib
+-seaborn

 # Results:

 The notebook provides insights into:
-1)The effectiveness of different ad strategies 2)Optimal times and days for ad placement
+-1)The effectiveness of different ad strategies -2)Optimal times and days for ad placement
-3)The relationship between ad exposure and conversion rates These findings can be used to optimize future marketing campaigns and improve overall conversion rates.
+-3)The relationship between ad exposure and conversion rates These findings can be used to optimize future marketing campaigns and improve overall conversion rates.